 The President is the chief executive and operating officer of each institution.
-Reporting directly to the Chancellor, the presidents manage their institutions with considerable discretion and autonomy within the bounds of the Board policies and guidelines.
+The Presidents report directly to the Chancellor.
+Certain back-office functions, including Information Technology, Human Resources, and Finance are managed through a shared services model, overseen by the Chancellor and the Presidents.
+The Presidents are responsible for managing their institutions, including staffing decisions and resource allocation, within the bounds of the Board's policies and guidelines.